soracom-labs/sora-cam-python-client/README.md

 # SoraCam Python Client

-This python library provides a client to interact with the Soracom API.
+This python library provides a client to interact with [SoraCam API](https://users.soracom.io/ja-jp/tools/api/reference/#/SoraCam).
 It allows to make authenticated requests to the API and handle the response.

 ## Features